 2. A MEETING SHOULD HAVE CLEAR OBJECTIVES AND AN AGENDA

 The objectives of the meeting should be clear.
 You can check if the objectives were clear enough by asking someone at the end of the meeting, “What was the purpose of this meeting?”.
 If the question can be and is answered with five words or less, you probably did well.
 The way to achieve the objective you have set for your meeting is to have an agenda.
 Meeting agendas should be provided to participants before the meeting.
 However, it never hurts to go over the agenda and objectives once more in the beginning of the meeting.
-It helps you to keep yourself on track and it’s a good way to remind others what the meeting is about.
-Or, as you know, there’s always that person that didn’t read your email with the agenda.
-That’s the way you get their attention, too.
+Doing so will help you to keep yourself on track and it’s a good way to remind others what the meeting is about.
+There’s always that one person that didn’t read your email about the agenda.
+That way you'll get their attention, too.

 3. A MEETING SHOULD HAVE AN END TIME